Readless

 Why this matters for your 2026 stack: if you consume a mix of newsletters, RSS, and social links, the winner is usually whichever setup removes one daily decision loop.
 For beginners, that can still be Feedly's cleaner interface.
 For heavier operations, Inoreader's higher caps and filtering controls often postpone upgrade pain.
 Either way, validate with your own metrics instead of copying someone else's "best app" list.

-The fastest way to choose correctly is a short A/B workflow test.
-Use Feedly for half your tracked sources and Inoreader for the other half.
 Keep source quality similar, then measure your actual attention cost: how long triage takes, how many high-value items you miss, and whether your unread queue grows or shrinks.
 If you are optimizing for saved time, add one digest pass at the end of each day and compare outcomes.

 DayActionWhat to Measure